Cardinals vs. Dodgers Player Props Betting Odds

 |0

-Bet on player props for Max Muncy, James Outman or other Dodgers players with DraftKings Sportsbook.
+Bet on player props for Max Muncy, Freddie Freeman or other Dodgers players with DraftKings Sportsbook.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.